arturochian/datascience-2015/lessons/01_intro_to_datascience/README.md

 # Homework: Push all of these to your GitHub
 ### Lab 4: `exercise_2`
+#### Objective: Exercise those logic skills while building fluency in Python
 Solve https://projecteuler.net/problem=2
 Remember to write a nice problem statement and objective in the README.

 ### Lab 5: `exercise_3`
+#### Objective: Learn to read data from a csv file and analyze it in pure Python
 Using the `csv` library (https://docs.python.org/2/library/csv.html), read in this [data](https://www.dropbox.com/s/cbffxkqq0ujru58/rock.csv?dl=0) and answer the following 2 questions:

 1. How many songs were released in 1981?